RaghavPeri/ai-mvp-portfolio/README.md

 # 🧠 AI MVP Portfolio – Raghav Peri

 Welcome to my personal AI Product Management portfolio.
-This repo contains multiple **working AI MVPs** that solve real-world problems using machine learning, NLP, and generative AI workflows.
+This repo contains multiple working AI MVPs that solve real-world problems using machine learning, NLP, embeddings, and generative AI workflows.

 Each MVP was built hands-on using tools like Google Colab, OpenAI, Google Apps Script, Python, and Streamlit — with product thinking baked in.
+Use cases span personalization, classification, predictive analytics, and resume/job matching.

 ---